CoronaHakab/CoronaHakabModel/README.md

 - **Always run the simulator after making changes and before merging**, to make sure you didn't break anything.
 - Especially if not sure, **try to get at least 1 person's review before merging**.

+## Multiple Jsons generator
+- In some cases, we would like to run the simulation/generation multiple times, when all parameters are the same, except 1 or 2 parameters that move across a certain range, in certain steps.
+- The module is found in src/corona_hakab_model/moving_parameters_generator.py
+- The module parameters
+    - Input file path - file path of the json containing the parameters
+    - List of "moving" parameters - a "moving" parameter contains
+        - Parameter name (has to be the same name as in the json file)
+        - Start range
+        - End range
+        - Step size
+    - Output folder path - folder path for the json output files
+        - Each "moving" parameter will have a separate folder
+        - The name of the file is set to be the parameter's value
+- For now - you have to manually insert the parameters in code and run

 ## New to git/github?
 See the **"How to set up a git environment"** guide in the docs folder.